Continuity of Hilbert-Kunz multiplicity and F-signature: Examples and questions

 \subsection{Cohen-Macaulayness}

 The Cohen-Macaulay assumption of our main results may not be completely necessary.
-For a possible extension, one could recall that Srinivas and Trivedi (\cite[Corollary~5]{SrinivasTrivedi1997}) show continuity of the Hilbert-Samuel multiplicity if $R$ is generalized Cohen-Macaulay, i.e., $\length (\lc_\m^i (R) ) < \infty$ for all $i < \dim R$.
+For a possible extension, one could recall that Srinivas and Trivedi (\cite[Corollary~5]{SrinivasTrivedi}) show continuity of the Hilbert--Samuel multiplicity if $R$ is generalized Cohen-Macaulay, i.e., $\length (\lc_\m^i (R) ) < \infty$ for all $i < \dim R$.

 We also want to give two examples that show that one cannot relax Cohen-Macaulayness too much.
-The first example comes from \cite[Example~1]{SrinivasTrivedi1997}.
+The first example comes from \cite[Example~1]{SrinivasTrivedi}.